Beauty, loss and their ‘side-by-side-ness’

 To direct or not to direct

 ‘I suggest that you.. ’ is something I rarely say to clients.
-This is an example of therapist directivity that sits toward one end of the continuum.
-If you are deciding how much you want to be led by your therapist – how directive an approach you want – the following may help.
+If you are deciding how much (it’s a continuum) you want to be led by your therapist – how directive an approach you want – the following may help.
 For the purposes of this piece, I’m defining directivity as the ‘I suggest’ kind of comment.

 Disclosure – and a Great Dane